trollface

 I’m going to write for the sake of writing (which is, according to some of the overly enthusiastic creative blogs I read, one way to work through writer’s block).

-But I need to get something down.
+But I need to get some thoughts down, so what do you say?

-‘People are expecting me to have an opinion’
+‘People expect me to have an opinion’

 ‘Flatpak is heralded as the ‘future of application distribution”

-Now (mercifully) there’s a high chance that all you reading this already know, roughly, what Flatpak is.
+Now (mercifully, there’s a high chance that all you reading this already know, roughly, what Flatpak is.
 The project used to be called xdg-app, if that rings any bells.

-And you’ve every reason to expect me to write about about them because, more than bringing a single-digit percentile among you up to speed, coverage would add color and context to our future coverage of Snappy and other related projects like App Image and Orbital apps.
+You’ve every reason to expect me to write about about them because, more than bringing a single-digit percentile among you up to speed, coverage adds coloir and context to this site’s coverage of Snaps, and to a lesser degree AppImages and Orbital Apps.

 Why I have Written about Snappy